 His life is a long history of war and betrayal.
 He was known more for being a great general who other European rulers regarded as an effective shield against the Ottomans and he was good to his people, improving the lives of the peasants of what is now Romania.

 The best views of the very romantic Bran Castle in Romania are to be had from across the valley at a restaurant called Vila Bran up on the hillside behind the town.
-Here they serve hearty helpings of goulash and stuffed cabbage with polenta and sour cream – all good!
+Here they serve hearty helpings of goulash and stuffed cabbage with polenta and sour cream – so good!

 By Natasha von Geldern